rubensworks/rubensworks.net/_posts/2025-04-22-cost-modularity-sparql.markdown

 So in this regard, any language that can be compiled to WebAssembly could become a valid alternative.

-For the requirements of flexibility and fast development, scripting languages such as JavaScript, PHP, Python, and Ruby are highly popular.
+For the requirements of flexibility and fast development, scripting languages such as JavaScript, Python, Ruby, and PHP are highly popular.
-Most scripting languages are dynamically typed, which allows the developer to spend less time of typing out explicit type declarations.
+Most scripting languages are dynamically typed, which allows the developer to spend less time of writing out explicit type declarations.
 Furthermore, scripting languages are interpreted or JIT compiled, which allows developers to quickly make changes to code without being blocked by long compilation times.
 This also allows developers to more easily debug code,